 The visor is adjustable, as you would expect for a top-tier helmet.
 The visor lifts up enough to store goggles beneath, too, which is very handy.

-As with all Giro Helmets, the Source is very very comfortable.
+As with pretty much all the Giro Helmets, the Source is very very comfortable.
 The padding is soft to the touch, and quite thick.

 The anti-microbial padding prevents the build-up of odors, so you won’t be riding around with a smelly helmet!
 Additionally, the padding is removable and washable if need be!